Everybody knows that you can’t track “dark social” with marketing attribution, specifically software-based attribution, right? Right??

 Expand and Leverage your Tech Stack

-In order to create this solution, you’re going to need to add to your tech stack.
-And, in this specific use case, you’re going to need to add a platform called Oktopost.
-Or, you may already have this platform, in which case, you’re just going to need to make sure you’re using it to its fullest potential.
+To create this solution, you’ll need to add to your tech stack.
+And in this specific use case, you’ll need to add a platform called Oktopost.
+Or you may already have this platform, in which case you’ll need to make sure you’re using it to its fullest potential.

-The rest of this solution is going to incorporate Marketo Engage and Marketo Measure.
-This solution may work for other combinations of marketing automation and marketing attribution, but we haven’t built this solution with those yet, so we can’t verify that this works in the same way.
-So, we’re focusing this article on the solution that we have built previously, and we know works.
+The rest of this solution will incorporate Marketo Engage and Marketo Measure.
+This solution may work for other combinations of marketing automation and marketing attribution.
+Still, we haven’t built this solution with those yet, so we can’t verify that this works in the same way.
+So, we’re focusing this article on the solution we built previously, which we know works.

 Oktopost needs to be integrated with Marketo Engage.
-And, specifically, you need to be leveraging the custom activity feature of that integration.
+Specifically, you need to leverage the custom activity feature of that integration.

 This feature was originally designed for lead scoring purposes.
-What this feature does, is to create a custom activity record in Marketo Engage when someone likes, comments or shares one of your posts.
+This feature creates a custom activity record in Marketo Engage when someone likes, comments on, or shares one of your posts.
 It can even create a custom activity record when you or your brand page receives a direct message.
 The original intention was to incorporate these custom activities into your scoring model.
-So, you would add 1 point to the behavior score for a like, 5 points for a comment and 10 points for a share… or something like that.
+So, you would add 1 point to the behavior score for a like, 5 points for a comment, and 10 points for a share.

-A couple years ago, Bizible (now Marketo Measure) was acquired by Marketo, and then a few months later both Marketo and Bizible were acquired by Adobe.
-After that happened, a new integration was created within Marketo Measure that allowed you to integrate Marketo Engage and Marketo Measure directly.
+A couple of years ago, Bizible (now Marketo Measure) was acquired by Marketo, and then a few months later, both Marketo and Bizible were acquired by Adobe.
+After that, a new integration was created in Marketo Measure, allowing you to connect Marketo Engage and Marketo Measure directly.
 One of the features of this integration was to allow you to create Marketo Measure touchpoints from activities logged in Marketo Measure.
 That includes custom activities.
-And, that’s where this solution comes into play.
+And that’s where this solution comes into play.

 Custom Activities for the Win